beginnersbook.com

 Request Implicit Object in JSP with examples

-Here we will discuss request implicit object in JSP.
-It is mainly used to get the data on a JSP page which has been entered by user on the previous JSP page.
+In this tutorial, you will learn request implicit object in JSP.
+It is used to get the data on a JSP page which has been entered by user on the previous JSP page.

 Methods of request Implicit Object